It is illegal to subject an employee or applicant to discrimination or harassment due to their sex – PERIOD…

 Contact our Davie, Florida Harassment Attorney at Celler, Legal, P.A. for a FREE consultation regarding your discrimination case.

-LISTEN TO THE FULL INTERVIEW WITH SEXUAL HARASSMENT ATTORNEY RICHARD CELLER
+WATCH THE FULL INTERVIEW WITH SEXUAL HARASSMENT ATTORNEY RICHARD CELLER